dotnet/coreclr/tests/src/GC/Stress/stress_run_readme.txt

 The easiest way to build the Framework+Tests is by building all tests - "<REPO_ROOT>\build_test[.bat|.sh]"

+Sometimes there is a need (after initial build) to rebuild Framework+Tests.
+For example when modifying the Framework to add a new scenario or when investigating a failure.
-It is possible to build tests by going directly into the Framework directory and building manually- Ex: "dotnet build -c:debug".
+In such case it is possible to go directly into the the Framework directory and build manually- Ex: "dotnet build -c:debug".

 3. Running stress